dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 We also add 2 more properties, framebuffer-patch-enable and framebuffer-stolenmem.
 The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.

-I added another screenshot as well that shows a `device-id` fake for the i3-8100's UHD 630.
+I added another section as well that shows a fake `device-id` for the i3-8100's UHD 630.
 This has a different device id than the UHD 630 found on the 8700k, for instance \(`3e918086` vs `3e928086` \).

 For this - we follow a similar procedure as our above ig-platform-id hex swapping - but this time, we only work with the first two pairs of hex bytes.
 If we think of our device id as 0xAABB0000, our swapped version would look like 0xBBAA0000.
 We don't do anything with the last 2 pairs of hex bytes.